NorESMhub/NorESM/doc/output/archive_output.rst

 ``DOUT_S_SAVE_INT_REST_FILES``: If TRUE, perform short term archiving on all interim restart files, not just those at the end of the run.
 By default, this value is FALSE.

-It is also possible to move output data from $USERWORK/noresm/$CASE/run into $USERWORK/archive/$CASE without starting a new model run, e.g if the model run is not succsessful and stops before it is completed, the short-term archiving will not be executed.
+It is also possible to move output data from ``$USERWORK/noresm/$CASE/run`` into ``$USERWORK/archive/$CASE`` without starting a new model run, e.g if the model run is not successful and stops before it is completed, the short-term archiving will not be executed.
 To launch only the short-term archiving script; go to the case folder and on the command line write:

 On FRAM:
 ``sbatch --time 14:59:00 -p normal --account <project> case.st_archive``